AnalogJ/thesparktree-blog/_posts/2020-04-28-you-dont-know-jenkins-part-4.md

 ## Fin.

 That's it.
-You should now have a working Jenkins server that builds its
+You should now have a working Jenkins server that dynamically creates slaves on demand.
+Jenkins Kubernetes slaves can be configured with all the same software you would need on a regular slave, with the added benefit of following configuration-as-code best practices.

+In addition, it's generally easier to automate scaling up your Kubernetes cluster, than it is to scale up Jenkins nodes.